zyyyme/procgen-lofi-hiphop/readme.md

-# Procedurally generated Lo-Fi Hip-Hop
+# Procedurally generated Lo-Fi Hip-Hopg

 This is a simple project dedicated to create loads of lo-fi hip-hop.
 It uses some of musical theory, simple (as for now) Markovian mechanism and a bunch of libraries for generating midi and wav file and fusing them together.